 Note that all official coaches are non-smoking and the consumption of alcohol on board is strictly forbidden.
 ITFC recommend that all supporters under 16 are accompanied by an adult.

 The Sat Nav postcode for Hillsborough is S6 1SW.

 Hillsborough is three miles north of Sheffield city centre.
 The Wednesday guide advises that you do not go through the city centre but that you are better to approach the ground from the north.

 From Ipswich, you take the A14 to the A1.
 From the A1 either take the M18 or A57.
 The M18 is a longer but usually quicker route.
-Do try to keep up with traffic updates, as the A14 is notorious for delays and very busy on weekdays.
+Do try to keep up with traffic updates, as the A14 is notorious for delays.

 If you take the A57 from the A1, you’ll join the M1 just south of Sheffield.
 Continue as above to Junction 36 etc.

 The journey time is around three and a half to four hours depending on the route, but you should allow at least another hour for traffic.
 Watch out for average speed cameras, on a long stretch covering around 25 miles from the start of the Cambridge ring road to Huntingdon and on the A1 between Peterborough and Grantham.
-Also note that there are long-term roadworks and speed restrictions on the A14 between Cambridge and Huntingdon, as the entire section is being rebuilt.
+Also note that there are long-term roadworks and 40mph speed restrictions on the A14 from around the junction with the A10 in Cambridge for several miles, as the entire section is being rebuilt.
 This is causing even worse delays than you would normally expect on that stretch.
-The obvious route-around is to take the A142 from Newmarket to Ely, then on to Peterborough, but beware that it can take a very long time to work your way through Ely.

 There is no car parking at the ground on match days.